 The discussion touched on Trump’s narcissism and then on how our different branches of government are supposed to function.

 I post parts of the thread here.

 MYSELF: I agree with your basic assessment of why the NYT Op-Ed was out of line.
 As for the other issues, I suspect we’re in agreement too.

-It's the legislative branch and judicial branches that are in charge of countering the executive when and if the executive is out of line.
+It's the legislative and judicial branches that are in charge of countering the executive when and if the executive is out of line.
 To praise anonymous "Resistance" operatives who brag in print about working inside the executive branch itself is to praise borderline traitors to our democracy.
 The voters elected Trump to fulfill his policy agenda, and neocons who think they know better and expatiate on how they're subverting what the voters want--well, you do the math.